-Principal: Cello, Oboe, French Horn
+Principal: Associate Concertmaster, Cello, Oboe, Trumpet

 Location: Beijing, China

-Deadline of Application: May 15th, 2017
+Deadline of Application: October 19th, 2018

-1. Applicants should be of sound character and possess good professional ethics.
-Performing experiences with a professional orchestra is required.
+1. Applicants should be of sound character and possess good professional ethics, performing experiences with a professional orchestra is required.

 2. Able to rehearse and communicate with others in English.

 3. Apart from the subscription performances, musicians shall play in outreach/educational performances, chamber music concerts and recordings.

-) in advance, with “Applied position + Name + Preferred audition location” in the subject field of the email.
+Please send the following documents via email (firstname.lastname@example.org) in advance, please put “Applied position + Name + Preferred audition location” in the subject field of the email.

-2. Copies of ID card / passport, graduation certificates, diplomas, award certificates and other professional certificates (if any).
+2. Copies of ID card / Passport, graduation certificates, diplomas, award certificates and other professional certificates (if any).

-.
-Content should be exactly as in per requirement and the set list.
-Please note that failure adhere to the requirements may result in disqualification.
+1. Solo Repertoire: Please refer to “List of solo piece and orchestral experts.”
+Content should be exactly as per requirements and set list.
+Please note that failure in adhering to the requirements may result in disqualification.